Wagasana, greeting the day

 Chew This, Not That: We all chew on something that isn’t healthy at times.
 Teaching our dogs what to chew, when and for how long is the same as teaching ourselves what to eat, drink or do.
 When it is a good choice, all is well.
 When we make a mistake, we learn from it.
 If we don’t know what to do, then we need an understanding person or resource to teach us.
 Reach out …

 Challenge: Life will challenge us!
 Our life can become stuck in the muck if we don't challenge ourselves to learn something new every day!
-Create an action challenge for you and your dog like walking in sequence, and reverse walking.
+Create an action challenge for you and your dog like walking in sequence and reverse walking.
 Change your route, path and perhaps the journey will be different.
 Fearful of that boss or walking route where both seem like charging terriers?
-Take a deep breath; plan a script to ask for that raise.
 Walk across the street or on a different path.
 Ask that person whose dog runs into yours (floating leashers) to please hold their dog.
 Enjoy the pleasure of knowing that we can create change in our and our dog's lives by challenging ourselves to an inspiring and sometimes scary risk.
 Start small and grow the challenge.

 Three steps forward, two steps back, always one step ahead.